rubyworks/rubytest/README.md

 ## Description

-Ruby Test is a universal test harness for Ruby developers.
-You can think of Ruby Test as a *meta test framework*.
-It defines a straight-forward specification that any test framework can utilize as it's back-end.
+Rubytest is a universal test harness for Ruby development.
+Think of Rubytest as a *testing meta-framework*.
+It defines a straight-forward specification that anyone can use to create their own testing DSLs quickily and easily.
+This can be used for testing end applcations or it can be used by test framework as a backend.
-This makes it almost trivial to implement new test frameworks.
-Ruby Test further allows tests from various frameworks to all run through a single uniform user interface in a single pass.
+In addition, since all Rubytest controls the backend, multiple frameworks can be used in a single test suite all of which can run through a single uniform interface in a process.

 ## Specification

 The universal access point for testing is the `$TEST_SUITE` global array.
 A test framework need only add compliant test objects to `$TEST_SUITE`.
-Ruby Test will iterate through these objects.
+Rubytest will iterate through these objects.
 If a test object responds to `#call`, it is run as a test procedure.
 If it responds to `#each` it is iterated over as a test case with each entry handled in the same manner.
 All test objects must respond to `#to_s` so their description can be used in test reports.

-Ruby Test handles assertions with [BRASS](http://rubyworks.github.com/brass) compliance.
+Rubytest handles assertions with [BRASS](http://rubyworks.github.com/brass) compliance.
 Any raised exception that responds to `#assertion?` in the affirmative is taken to be a failed assertion rather than simply an error.
 A test framework may raise a `NotImplementedError` to have a test recorded